-Maintain and further update the Reporting Instructions taking into account, as appropriate, the results of the past and upcoming TOSSD data collection rounds, the work carried out with the UN to inform indicator 17.3.1, country and thematic pilots, as well as stakeholder feedback.

-Workstream 2: Collecting and analysing TOSSD data, and constantly improving their quality

-- Undertake three rounds of TOSSD data collection in 2020, 2021 and 2022, and seek to expand the coverage of these data, by inviting more providers, especially South-South providers and multilateral institutions to report on TOSSD. - Review analyses of TOSSD data and discuss any action to undertake to improve data coverage and quality.
+- Maintain and further update the Reporting Instructions taking into account, as appropriate, the results of the past and upcoming TOSSD data collection rounds, the work carried out with the UN to inform indicator 17.3.1, country and thematic pilots, as well as stakeholder feedback. - Workstream 2: Collecting and analysing TOSSD data, and constantly improving their quality - Undertake four rounds of TOSSD data collection in 2020, 2021, 2022 and 2023, and seek to expand the coverage of these data, by inviting more providers, especially South-South providers and multilateral institutions to report on TOSSD.

-&lt;sup>2 For more information on the process that led to the approval of the new indicator, see the work of the IAEG-SDGs working group on measurement of development support.
+2 For more information on the process that led to the approval of the new indicator, see the work of the IAEG-SDGs working group on measurement of development support.
 For the decision of the UN Statistical Commission regarding the adoption of indicator 17.3.1, see the relevant page of its 53rd Session.
-For details on the metadata that mentions TOSSD as a data source for indicator 17.3.1, see the SDG indicators metadata repository here (update forthcoming and until then the metadata can be found here).
+The metadata that mentions TOSSD as a data source for indicator 17.3.1 can be found here, on the SDG indicators metadata repository.

-&lt;sup>3 Following the versions of December 2017, February 2019, October 2020 and June 2021.
+3 Following the versions of December 2017, February 2019, October 2020, June 2021 and April 2022.
+4 Recognising that no funding for TOSSD is foreseen in the OECD Development Assistance Committee